MichaelChambers/readability-validation/readme.md

 ## Global attributes:

-*   If a globalReadabilityConfig object exists before the readability.min.js include, that config object's values will be used as default options.
+*   If a globalReadabilityConfig object exists before the readability.min.js include, that config object’s values will be used as default options.
     Any attributes on any particular elements will still take precedence.
 *   targetGrade
 *   maxGrade